-Chateau de Chambord tourism, attractions and sights of interest
+Chateau de Chambord visitor guide and history

 The Chateau de Chambord is located ten miles east of Blois, and four kilometres from the Loire, in countryside surrounded by woods.
 The Counts of Blois had originally built a palace to be used for hunting - until 1518 it belonged to the Counts of Blois, at which time Francis I decided to demolish it and build a luxurious mansion.
 Francis I, who delighted in this very practical exercise, could not have picked a better place to construct a castle.

 Chambord is the most impressive of the castles of the Loire.
 It is huge!
 With about 400 rooms, more than 80 staircases, 365 fireplaces, and an exceptional number of towers, high ceilings, pointed domes and graceful pinnacles.
 The castle is situated in a vast park with an area of about 5000 hectares.
 The encircling walls are about 30 kilometres long.

 The castle consists of a large rectangular area, surrounded on three sides by buildings in the form of wings attached to the body of the main building, which occupies half of one side.
 Designed in the shape of a cross, it has a central tower flanked by four towers and surrounded by a courtyard.
 The external structure of the castle of Chambord has a very clear defensive logic, being formed by a donjon, shaped like a quadrangle, flanked by four towers, which contain within itself another quadrilateral, in turn flanked by four towers.

 The Chateau de Chambord can be considered as an old French castle, decorated with an Italian Renaissance style, and it presents one of the most striking of the buildings of mixed style to be built in France at the beginning of the reign of Francis I, before the ‘French style’ was better defined.